codingjoe/heroku-log-lights/README.md

 (4xx response)

 **Everything is red:**
 Run and hide!
-You have about 10min until your boss comes storming into the office and heads are rolling.
+You have about 10min until your boss comes storming the office and heads are rolling.
 (5xx response)

 ## Makers Guide